All Episodes

 It's fascinating, actually.

-But I do want to hear some of your thoughts on it at one eight hundred-two eight two eight eight two.
+But I do want to hear some of your thoughts on it at 1-800-282-2882.

-I'm Paul W. Smith in for Rush, and uh it's nice to be able to be with you.
+I'm Paul W. Smith in for Rush, and it's nice to be able to be with you.

-I do want to read a little something to you that my brother Mark, lawyer in Monroe, Michigan, my hometown of Monroe, where I was born and raised, a midwestern boy.
+I do want to read a little something to you that my brother Mark, lawyer in Monroe, Michigan, my hometown of Monroe, where I was born and raised, a Midwestern boy.

-Uh I did spend some time out east in Philadelphia for five years, or six years rather, in New York City for five years.
+I did spend some time out east in Philadelphia for five years, or six years rather, in New York City for five years.

-But uh this is back home at WJR in Detroit in the Golden Tower of the Fisher Building, and this just rang true to me, this thing that was sent along that was uh I'm sure it's been uh all over the place on uh on the uh internet, but I'd like to get your thoughts, some of your thoughts, uh feelings on this piece.
+And this just rang true to me, this thing that was sent along that was, I'm sure it's been all over the place on the internet.

 Think about it.

-All this person has to say they go on to say when will they do something about my rights?
+All this person has to say, they go on to say, when will they do something about my rights?

 I celebrate Christmas, but because it isn't celebrated by everyone, we can no longer say Merry Christmas.